B. Jack Pan

 · Calibrated programmers’ work on ecological concepts and assisted conceptual artist with UI design concepts.

-· As the group’s cartographer, created maps of local environmental variables to aid site analysis.
+· Contributed cartography on local ecosystems; created maps of local environmental variables to aid site analysis.

-· The collaborative project aimed to provide the users with a participatory environment where they could identify environmental issues and attach causal links to these issues.
+· The collaborative project aimed to provide a participatory environment where users could identify environmental issues and attach causal links to these issues.

 · Populated project database, and assisted programmers to incorporate earth and environmental science concepts.